 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

-All adverse reactions in breastfed infants reported in France over the dates January 1985 to June 2011 were compiled by a French pharmacovigilance center.
-Of 174 reports, hydroxyzine was one of the drugs most often suspected in serious adverse reactions.
+All adverse reactions in breastfed infants reported in France between January 1985 and June 2011 were compiled by a French pharmacovigilance center.
+Of 174 reports, hydroxyzine was reported to cause adverse reactions in 8 infants and to be one of the drugs most often suspected in serious adverse reactions, primarily sedation.

 CAS Registry Number